mcdruid/wapuu-the-ripper/README.md

   Users can be filtered via arguments supported by [WP_User_Query()](https://developer.wordpress.org/reference/classes/wp_user_query/prepare_query/).

-  Uses a default wordlist from http://www.openwall.com/wordlists

 OPTIONS

   [`--role=<role>`]
-    Only display users with a certain role.
+    Only check users with a certain role.

   [`--<field>=<value>`]
     Filter users by one or more arguments of WP_User_Query().

   [`--top=<top>`]
-    Use the top x passwords from the wordlist.
+    Use the top x passwords from the wordlist (default is 25).

   [`--all`]
     Use all of the passwords from the wordlist.